-The tree structure of folders that contain all saved reports, dashboards, OLAP views, and resources.
-Users access the repository through the JasperReports Server web interface or through iReport.
+- In JasperReports Server, the repository is the tree structure of folders that contain all saved reports, dashboards, OLAP views, and resources.
+Users access the repository through the JasperReports Server web interface or through Jaspersoft Studio.
 Applications can access the repository through the web service API.
-Administrators use the import and export utilities to back up the repository contents.
+Administrators use the import and export utilities to back up the repository contents. - In JasperReports IO, the repository is where all the resources needed to create and run reports are stored.
+The repository can be stored in a directory on the host computer or in an S3 bucket hosted by Amazon Web Services.
+Users access the repository through a file browser on the host machine or through the AWS console.